 The approach of many religious and spiritual traditions to managing abstract thoughts is to replace threatening thoughts such as “I will die” with positive, hopeful thoughts such as eternal life, liberation, reincarnation, and salvation from suffering.

 The approach of some traditions is also to do exercises such as meditation that retrain how thoughts, emotions and the physiology interact.
 On our How To Meditate page are instructions for a meditation practice that was developed in part at Harvard Medical School and was taught to doctors there.

-The above two approaches can take the edge off the fear of death.
-However, when faced with life threatening medical situations, those two approaches do not extinguish the fear of death for many people.
-In that regard recent research into a third approach of traditional religions and spiritualities is encouraging.
-In research at New York University and Johns Hopkins University terminally ill cancer patients were given a psychedelic, which had the ongoing effect for many of greatly diminishing their fear of dying.
-For more information see the video “A New Understanding” on either vimeo.com or amazon.com, and also Michael Pollen’s articles in footnote 11 above.
+The above approaches can take the edge off the fear of death.
+However when faced with life threatening medical situations, those approaches do not extinguish the fear of death for many people.
+In that regard, research into a third approach from traditional religions is encouraging.
+In research by Roland Griffiths’ team at Johns Hopkins University, terminally ill cancer patients were given a natural substance that had the long-term effect for many of greatly diminishing their fear of dying.

 The Mind and The Heart Compete